JorgeDelgadillo/jd-portfolio/README.md

 ## ⚙️ Environment Variables

 The app runs on port 5173 by default.
 Adjust ports in `docker-compose.yml` or `Dockerfile` as needed.

+- `VITE_GA_ID` — Google Analytics Measurement ID (e.g. `G-AAAAAAA`).
+Provide it at build time so analytics is embedded in the static bundle.
+For Docker builds use `--build-arg VITE_GA_ID=...` or set the related environment variable before `docker-compose up --build`.

 ## 📝 License